-If you are attempting to manage the demands of study as well as a health condition, learning disability or have caring responsibilities that may be impacting your studies, our disability support services may be able to provide you with some academic adjustments.
+If you are attempting to manage the demands of study as well as an ongoing health condition, learning disability, or you are the primary carer for a person with a disability or medical condition, our Disability Liaison Advisor may be able to provide you with academic adjustments and other supports.

-Our Disability Services help you gain access to reasonable adjustments and can provide advice to any students regarding support services.
+Our Disability Services help you gain access to reasonable adjustments and can provide advice to future students regarding support services.

-If you identify as having a disability or condition that may impact on your ability to complete your study, talk to us about the services we can offer.
+If you identify as having a disability or condition that may impact on your ability to complete your study, talk to us about the resources and supports available.

-In order to request such adjustments, we ask you to complete an application and provide supporting information from a relevant treating health professional such as medical practitioners, psychologists, physiotherapists, occupational therapists and psychiatrists.
+In order to request ongoing adjustments to your studies, we ask you to complete an application and provide supporting information from a relevant treating health professional such as medical practitioners, psychologists, physiotherapists, occupational therapists and psychiatrists.

-For students with learning difficulties, memory and cognitive deficit and visual print difficulties who have not been formally diagnosed, a diagnosis needs to be organised prior to requesting a Disability Access Plan.
+For students with learning difficulties, memory, cognitive deficit and/or visual print difficulties who have not been formally diagnosed, a diagnosis needs to be organised prior to submitting a Learning Access Application.

 You are encouraged to contact our Disability Liaison Advisor to have a discussion about your requirements and learn more about the adjustments we can offer to meet your specific needs.
-You can have a confidential conversation with our Disability Liaison Advisor by calling 02-8588-4752 or sending an email email@example.com
+You can have a confidential conversation with our Disability Liaison Advisor by booking an appointment for individual consultation or sending us an email.

-To find out more about the process of applying for and securing a Disability Access Plan, visit the links below:
+To find out more about the process of applying for and securing a Learning Statement of Access, visit the links below: